Welcome to the Nursing Department at Utica University!

 Will I have time to be on an athletic team and still fit in all of my classes and clinicals as a nursing major?

 YES!
-Many campus-based nursing students participate in team sports at Utica College.
+Many campus-based nursing students participate in team sports at Utica University.
 In fact, it is not uncommon for a nursing major to be captain of a team.
 Some team sports with nursing representation include football, basketball, swimming, ice hockey, soccer, field hockey, softball, and lacrosse.

 Dr. Albert and Gloria Shaheen Nursing Lab